Human torpedo: History of common wartime models

 The German navy also developed a manned torpedo by 1943, the Neger, intended for one man, with a top speed of 4 kn and carrying one torpedo; the frequent technical problems often resulted in the deaths of operators.
 Roughly 200 of these were made and they did manage to sink a few ships.
 The later Marder (pine marten in English) was about 27 ft long and more sophisticated and could dive to depths of 27 m but with very limited endurance.
 About 500 were built.

 Construction

 A typical manned torpedo has a propeller, hydroplanes, a vertical rudder and a control panel with controls for its front rider.
 It usually allows for two riders who sit facing forwards.
 It has navigation aids such as a compass, and nowadays modern aids such as sonar and GPS positioning and modulated ultrasound communications gear.
-It may have an air (or other breathing gas) supply so its riders do not have to drain their own apparatus while they are riding it.
+It may have an air (or other breathing gas) supply so its riders do not have to drain their own apparatus while they are onboard.
 In some the riders' seats are enclosed; in others the seats are open at the sides as in sitting astride a horse.
 The seat design includes room for the riders' swimfins (if used).
 There are flotation tanks (typically four: left fore, right fore, left aft, right aft), which can be flooded or blown empty to adjust buoyancy and attitude.